mukmalone/AdaptiveGoalManagement/README.md

 ### Where to find the app and documentation ###

 - [Command-Central](https://adaptive-goal-management.herokuapp.com/): This is the website of the app.
+- [Command Robotics](https://www.commandrobotics.ai/): This is the website outlining the high-level roadmap and how to contact me.
 - [Documentation describing what it does and how it works](https://github.com/mukmalone/AdpativeGoalManagement/blob/master/documentation/Adaptive%20Goal%20Management-Overview.pdf): This is an overview of how the app works using a manufacturing example.
 - [API documentation](https://github.com/mukmalone/AdpativeGoalManagement/blob/master/documentation/API_Documentation.md): This is the API documentation and the ROS service documentation which connects to the app.
 - [Controlling your ROS robot using the web controls](https://github.com/mukmalone/AdaptiveGoalManagement/blob/master/documentation/ROS_Web_Control.md)